PAZHames/founders-coders-app-2/README.md

 # Founders and Coders Application Site

-# Initial build and Index
+# Initial Build and Index

 I initially built this as a single page site, navigable from the links at the top.
 But the site felt too busy and overwhelming, so I split it down into multiple pages.
 I initially put the sun in the middle of the page, straddling two sections, but decided it looked too much like a loading wheel so offset it.
 It makes me smile.